opendocsg/slw-judgments-backfill/2004_SGHC_170/report.md

 7       However, when parties appeared before me to argue the application, RBG started its arguments on a different ground.
 RBG said that it intended to file a respondent’s notice in CL’s appeal to argue that my decision should also be supported under s 62(4).
 If the Court of Appeal were to agree with RBG on the s 62(4) issue, RBG intended to ask that my costs order be varied so that it would then be awarded full costs instead of 70% of the costs.
 I will refer to the issue about varying my costs order if RBG succeeds on the s 62(4) issue as “the Conditional Issue”.
 I should also mention that the concept of a respondent’s notice has been done away with and RBG would have to raise the s 62(4) issue in its respondent’s case instead under O 57 r 9A(5) of the Rules of Court (Cap 322, R 5, 2004 Rev Ed).

-8       RBG relied on _Lee Hiok Tng v Lee Hiok Tng_ [2001] 3 SLR 41 to support its contention that it had to apply for leave to appeal in the circumstances, otherwise it would be denied the chance to seek a variation of my costs order should the Court of Appeal determine the s 62(4) issue in its favour.
+8       RBG relied on _Lee Hiok Tng v Lee Hiok Tng_ <span class="citation">[2001] 3 SLR 41</span> to support its contention that it had to apply for leave to appeal in the circumstances, otherwise it would be denied the chance to seek a variation of my costs order should the Court of Appeal determine the s 62(4) issue in its favour.

 9       RBG also relied on the Application Issue.
 However, RBG appeared to appreciate that the Application Issue alone would probably not be sufficient to obtain leave to appeal.
 Costs awards are in the discretion of the trial judge and it is not unusual for a party to be awarded part of the costs of his claim because he has failed on an issue raised by him, even though he has obtained judgment effectively for his full claim.
 Hence, RBG placed much reliance on the Conditional Issue.